Speaker McCarthy has arrived. Now what?

 Will Democrats rescue McCarthy on must-pass bills?

-That scenario poses a dilemma for Democratic leaders, who would be forced to decide whether to bail out McCarthy to prevent episodes like government shutdowns or to allow them and benefit from the opportunity to highlight the dysfunction and divisions in the Republican ranks.
+That scenario poses a dilemma for Democratic leaders, who would be forced to decide whether to bail out McCarthy to prevent episodes such as government shutdowns or to allow them and benefit from the opportunity to highlight the dysfunction and divisions in the Republican ranks.

 This week’s Speakership battle may be instructive.
 While Republicans struggled, Democrats just steered clear.